-The organisational structure of Reserve Bank consists of:

-Central Board of Directors Has the primary authority and responsibility for overseeing the functioning of Reserve Bank.
+The organisational structure of Reserve Bank consists of: Central Board of Directors Has the primary authority and responsibility for overseeing the functioning of Reserve Bank.
 It can delegate specific functions to local bodies and various committees.
 Central Government nominates 14 Directors on the Central Board, including one Director each from the 4 Local Boards.
 The other 10 Directors represent different sectors of the economy, like agriculture, industry, trade, and profession.
 All these appointments are made for a period of 4 years.
-Governor Governor is the RBI's Chief Executive.
+Governor Deputy Governor Governor is the RBI's Chief Executive.
 Supervises and directs the affairs of RBI.
 Holds office for term not exceeding 5 years.
-Deputy Governor Holds office for term not exceeding 5 years May attend any meeting of the Central Board and take part in its deliberations but not be entitled to vote.
-However Governor can authorize him to vote on his behalf if the Governor is unable to attend meetings Executive Directors Constitutes the management team.
+Holds office for term not exceeding 5 years May attend any meeting of the Central Board and take part in its deliberations but not be entitled to However Governor can authorize him to vote on his behalf if the Governor is unable to attend meetings Executive Directors Constitutes the management team.
 Others Consists of Principal Chief General, Chief General Managers, General Managers, Dy.
-General Managers, Assistant Managers, Managers, Assistant Managers, Support staff.
+General Managers, Assistant Managers, Managers, Assistant Managers, Support staff. - Space to write important points for revision